mariodmpereira/mariodmpereira.github.io/_includes/hello-world.markdown

 I encourage you to submit any [issue](https://github.com/mariodmpereira/mariodmpereira.github.io/issues/) or [pull request](https://github.com/mariodmpereira/mariodmpereira.github.io/pulls/) on my [GitHub repository]({{ site.data.devugger.links.repository }}) if you feel that something is not accurate or that it could be improved.
 If such changes are implemented you will be added as a contributor to said page.

-Last but not least, all of the code examples given here are hosted on [another repository](https://github.com/mariodmpereira/devugger-examples/).
+All of the code examples given here are hosted on [another repository](https://github.com/mariodmpereira/devugger-examples/) in case you want to verify them.

+Last but not least, you can check my projects at [GitHub]({{ site.data.author.github }}) and you can contact me through [Linkedin]({{ site.data.author.linkedin }}).

 If you read so far, well, thank you!
-In case you want to reach me directly, you can send me an [email](mailto:{{site.data.author.email}}).

 Cheers from the always sunny Lisbon.